IKEA Billy Bookcase Hack for Loads of Storage

-Hello, hello!
-Do you love the look of high-end furniture but don't have a big budget?
-Yeah, me too!
 When we found out we were pregnant with twins almost 7 years ago, the thought of having to buy two cribs plus two of sooooo many other things completely freaked me out.
 I mean, that's a lot of money!
-And I like to keep things really neat and organized, so I knew good storage was going to be crucial for our girls' nursery and bedrooms down the road.
-So, not surprisingly, we headed to Ikea!
+And I like to keep things neat and organized, so I knew good storage would be crucial for our girls' nursery and bedrooms down the road.
+So, not surprisingly, we headed to IKEA and started brainstorming how we could use affordable IKEA pieces to create the look we wanted on a budget.

-There are so many great IKEA built-in hacks out there, but I'd never seen this one before!
-We got creative and created our own hack for a fantastic solution.
-It was perfect for their nursery and here it is nearly 7 years later and we are still loving it!
+There are so many great IKEA built-in hacks out there, but I'd never seen this particular IKEA Billy bookcase hack before!
+We got creative and created our own hack for a fantastic solution that looks great and adds TONS of storage to any room.
+Read on to learn how we did it.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-Ikea Billy Bookcase Hack Tutorial
+IKEA Billy Bookcase Hack Tutorial

-Materials needed:
+Materials Needed

-- Two Ikea Billy Bookcases (41 3/4 inch height)
+- Two IKEA Billy Bookcases (41 3/4 inch height)

 - Compound miter saw or hand saw and miter box